 We Have to

-overreaction, is totally ineffective or makes the situation worse, rather
+placebo, or actually makes the situation

 than "just sitting there doing nothing."
 (E.g., "Banning air passengers from carrying